templateflip/material-portfolio/README.md

 ## License

-Licensed under the MIT License
+Licensed under the Creative [Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/).
+You can use this template for free in both personal as well as commercial projects.
+In return, just credit [TemplateFlip.com](https://templateflip.com/) for the website template on your site.